Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Modelling Satellite Mega-Constellations

-Realistic simulations can be performed using the {\em Simplified General Perturbations 4 (SGP4)} orbit model that considers perturbations (e.g., due to Earth's shape, drag, radiation, and gravitation effects from the sun and the moon) that cause the satellites to deviate from their average circular orbits.
-With this model, realistic orbits can {be} simulated using a {\em two-line element (TLE)} file of the constellation.
+\paragraph{SGP4 orbit propagation} Realistic orbit trajectories are generated using the \emph{Simplified General Perturbations 4 (SGP4)} propagator, which accounts for key perturbations (e.g., Earth's oblateness, atmospheric drag, solar radiation pressure, and third-body gravity from the Sun and Moon) that cause departures from ideal circular motion.
+Given a constellation \emph{two-line element (TLE)} set, SGP4 produces the corresponding time-varying satellite ephemerides.